 The modern emergency department performs an important role in our society.
 It really is a marvelous invention that has saved countless lives.
 Hopefully, the information in this article will help ease your fears should you need the services of an emergency department in the future.

-For more information on emergency departments, medical conditions and related topics, check out the links on the next page.
+For more information on emergency departments, medical conditions and related topics, check out the links below.